-One useful indicator of the prevalence of knife crime is the number of individuals aged under 25 who present to emergency departments with assault injuries where the weapon was a knife, blade or sharp object.
-For the 12 months leading up to March 2022, this figure was considerably below that of the same period in 2020 with volumes down 33.8% from 136 to 90.
+We can use NHS data as a proxy measure to verify this by looking at the number of individuals aged under 25 who present to emergency departments with assault injuries where the weapon was a knife, blade or sharp object.
+For the 12 months leading up to March 2023, this figure is slightly higher than that of the same period in 2022 with volumes up 9% from 99 to 108.